But PRIDE is about more— Glennon Doyle.(@GlennonDoyle) June 1, 2021, Instagram

 This post brought tears to my eyes.
 In a world where people are put on the defensive for being who they are, Glennon encourages PRIDE where there has often been shame, fear, and loneliness.

-Last year, I got to work on a course for Learners Edge using the book The Educator’s Guide to LGBT+ Inclusion, by Kryss Shane.
+Last year, I got to work on a course for Teaching Channel using the book The Educator’s Guide to LGBT+ Inclusion, by Kryss Shane.
 While reading, I gained a deeper understanding of the LGBT+ community, inclusivity, and PRIDE.
 It is my hope that the sampling of information I’ve shared from the book below, will help you, too.

 - Assessing Your School

 - In the Classroom and Direct Learning Spaces